-Edition-based redefinition in Oracle Database 11gR2//12c/18c/19c allows multiple versions of PL/SQL objects, views and synonyms in a single schema, which makes it possible to perform upgrades of database applications with zero down time.
+Edition-based redefinition in Oracle Database 11gR2//12c/18c/19c allows multiple versions of PL/SQL objects, views, and synonyms in a single schema, which makes it possible to perform upgrades of database applications with zero downtime.
 It also means we can maintain multiple copies of the same object

 What is Edition in Oracle?

 An edition is effectively a version label that can be assigned to all editionable objects in a schema.
 When a new edition is used by a schema, all editionable objects are inherited by the new edition from the previous edition.
-These objects can subsequently then be altered or dropped as desired, but doing so will stop inheritance of that object.
+These objects can subsequently then be altered or dropped as desired, but doing so will stop the inheritance of that object.

 From Oracle database 11gR2 onwards, each database has at least one edition, the default being ORA$BASE.
 The default edition can be displayed using the DATABASE_PROPERTIES view.

 SQL> SELECT property_value FROM database_properties WHERE property_name = 'DEFAULT_EDITION'; PROPERTY_VALUE --------------- ORA$BASE SQL>

 -The CREATE ANY EDITION and DROP ANY EDITION privileges are required to create and drop editions